Teaches in Psychology, Counselling and Psychotherapy.

 Kelly Watt-McMahon has over 20 years experience in clinical psychology, psychotherapy, assessment and consultation.
 She worked in public adult mental health services for a number of years, including inpatient units, community teams, crisis and assessment teams, and as senior clinical psychologist providing supervision, consultation and treatment for clients with complex, high risk psychiatric disorders.
-She has also worked in private practice for 15 years, including developing and running a multi-site psychology practice in Melbourne’s east.
+She also has extensive experience in providing long term psychotherapy to people with a personality diagnosis.
+Kelly has also worked in private practice for 15 years, including developing and running a multi-site psychology practice in Melbourne’s east.

 - Milton, I. & K. Watt-McMahon (Eds) (1999).
-Guidelines for Effective Treatment of People with Severe Personality Disorder.
+Guidelines for Effective Treatment of People with Severe Personality Disorder [should be italics].
 Psychoz: Melbourne.